filamentgroup/Overthrow/README.md

 ## Download

-You can grab the latest build of all core overthrow.js files in the `dist` folder: [https://github.com/filamentgroup/Overthrow/blob/master/dist/overthrow.js](https://github.com/filamentgroup/Overthrow/blob/master/dist/overthrow.js)

-Or, see below how to create a custom build with only the files you want.
+You can grab the latest of the core and extensions on the [releases pages](https://github.com/filamentgroup/Overthrow/releases), or see how to do a custom build below.

 ## Demos